Enamul Haque (actor): Career in drama

 In 1968, Haque wrote his first television drama Onekdiner Ekdin, directed by Abdullah Al Mamun.
 In the same year, he debuted in acting with the television drama Mukhora Romoni Boshikoron (William Shakespeare's The Taming of the Shrew).
 He also wrote the scripts for more than 60 television dramas, including Sheishob Dingulo, Nirjon Shoikot and Ke Ba Apon Ke Ba Por.
 His notable acting works include Emiler Goenda Bahini (1980), Ei Shob Din Ratri (1985), Ayomoy (1988), Amar Bondhu Rashed (2011) and Brihonnola (2014).

 Haque was a founding member of the theatre troupe Nagorik Natya Sampradaya.
 His theatrical productions include Bibaho Uthshob and Grihobash.
 In 1995, he founded his own theatre troupe, Nagorik Nattyangan.

 Personal life

 Haque was married to actress Lucky Enam, with whom he had two daughters, Hridi Haque and Proitee Haque.

+Death

 On 11 October 2021, Haque died at his home on Bailey Road in Dhaka at the age of 78.
 His body was taken to the Central Shaheed Minar and then to BUET, where numerous people paid their last respects; he was then buried at the Banani graveyard the following day.